nginxinc/mra-auth-proxy/README.md

 The _Ingenious_ application has been developed by the NGINX Professional Services team to provide a reference architecture for building your own microservices based application using NGINX as the service mesh for the services.

-The Auth Proxy service is configured to validate authentication tokens and route requests to other components in the NGINX Microservice Reference Architecture:
+The Auth Proxy Service is configured to validate authentication tokens and route requests to other components in the NGINX Microservice Reference Architecure:
 - [Album Manager Service](https://github.com/nginxinc/ngra-album-manager "Album Manager")
 - [Content Service](https://github.com/nginxinc/ngra-content-service "Content Service")
 - [Pages](https://github.com/nginxinc/ngra-pages "Pages Service")